VOD Streaming: How Video-On-Demand Services Work in 2025

 VOD Streaming and OTT Monetization Models

-Many broadcasters create a successful VOD platform intending to monetize another complexity level of their content.
-Hulu, Netflix, and Disney+ are some of the most successful paid OTT streaming sites.
+Many broadcasters build a successful VOD platform intending to monetize their content at a more advanced level.
+Platforms like Hulu, Netflix, and Disney+ are among the most successful paid OTT streaming services.

 1. Advertising Video on Demand (AVOD)